intrand/pf2e-lifeblade/print/src/lifeblade.md

 ## Feat 8
 -
 ;Essence: Matter,Lifeblade
 **Trigger** You have made two or more successful Strikes this turn.

-Your last action was a successful Strike.
--
-Consecutive strikes during your turn cause the enemy to hemorrhage.
-On each successful Strike after the first successful Strike this turn, you inflict 4d6 bleed damage.
+Consecutive Strikes cause the enemy to hemorrhage, dealing an additional 4d6 bleed damage.
 This damage does not double if the Strike was a critical success.
 )

 item (